nrhinehart/deep_imitative_models/README.md

 # Purposes

 1. Collect data to train a Deep Imitative Model in CARLA
-2. Apply a Deep Imitative Model to CARLA
+2. Apply a Deep Imitative Model to CARLA (a pretrained model is included with this repo)

 Openreview: [https://openreview.net/pdf?id=Skl4mRNYDr](https://openreview.net/pdf?id=Skl4mRNYDr)